You can use predefined events such as

 Added to cart in a commerce app or

 level achieved in a game, or use custom events that help you understand the engagement and ROI coming from your mobile ads on Facebook.
 You will be able:

 Measure the total count and value of these actions taken within your app.

 Measure the count and value of actions attributed to a specific ad campaign.

 By using App Events for event tracking, the count and value of these events will automatically attributed to your ad campaigns.Facebook SDK for App Ads

-With the Ads Manager, Power Editor, and Facebook Analytics we offer reporting tools specialized on different use cases.
-While the Ads Manager and Power Editor serve best for general ad and campaign performance, Facebook Analytics for Apps can help you get better insights about your in-app activity.
+With Ads Manager and Facebook Analytics, we offer reporting tools specialized on different use cases.
+While Ads Manager serves best for general ad and campaign performance, Facebook Analytics for Apps can help you get better insights about your in-app activity.

 The Ads Manager is your off-the-shelf tool to get insights about the performance, audience, and placement of your ads.
 By adding the Facebook SDK to your app you'll be able to use the Ads Manager to measure app installs and in-app conversions.

 By using purchase events, within Ads Manager, you can view post-install results from your mobile app install ad campaigns.
 There are two ways to access these insights.
 First is through a table view.
 Select List Settings within Ads Manager and include these post-install results as part of your campaign columns.
 You can view these insights in the main table view across install cohort dates based on the date range chosen.